or73/pizzaApi/README.md

 ## user-GET
 **(Retrieve information)**
+### General Information
+    Required data: queryStringObject → email
+                   headers → token
+    Optional data: None
+    Procedure description:  1.
+Token validation
+                            2. Validate if user exists
+                            3. Retrieves the information

+    Two operations are available:
+     1. Get information of one user   → retrieves information of provided mail's user
+     2. Get a list of existing users  → retrieves a list of users

+    Both operation requires a user and token validation.
-If the mail exists, then returns all information associated with user, except the password.
+> If the mail exists, then returns all information associated with user, except the password.
 Otherwise, returns an error message.

+### Path and Required Data
 | Path                           | Parameters             |  Headers                 | e.g.                                                |
 | ---                            | ---                    | ---                      | ---                                                 |
 | /users?mail=some@validmail.com | email **`required`**   | tokenId **`(required)`** | http://localhost:3000/users?mail=some@validmail.com |